Carlos Calleja: 2019 presidential election

 On 3 July 2017, Calleja announced his intention to run for president in the 2019 presidential election with ARENA.
 He officially registered his candidacy on 10 November 2017.
 In December 2017, Calleja was one of three pre-candidates, including businessmen Javier Simán and Gustavo López Davidson, to be confirmed by ARENA to participate in the party's primary election.
 On 22 April 2018, Calleja won the party's presidential nomination with 34,670 votes, or 60.80 percent.
 On 18 July 2018, Carmen Aída Lazo of the National Coalition Party (PCN) was confirmed as Calleja's running mate.
 On 26 July 2018, ARENA, the PCN, the Christian Democratic Party (PDC), and Salvadoran Democracy (DS) formed a coalition for the presidency with Calleja and Lazo as its presidential and vice presidential candidates, respectively; the coalition was called the Alliance for a New Country.

 Throughout the election campaign, Calleja polled in second place after Grand Alliance for National Unity (GANA) candidate Nayib Bukele.
 Calleja stated that he would promote economic growth by aiming to create 300,000 jobs and develop the country's tourism, agriculture, and technology industries.
 He also stated that he would "execute more [crime] prevention programs" and reform the National Civil Police in an effort to combat crime in the country.
 Calleja stated that populism "threatens" ("amenaza") El Salvador.
 Calleja's campaign was supported by Salvadoran conservatives, businesses, and evangelicals.
 Calleja participated in both presidential debates, the first hosted by the University of El Salvador on 16 December 2018 and the second hosted by the Salvadoran Association of Broadcasters on 13 January 2019.

-On 3 February 2019, Calleja received 857,084 votes, or 31.72 per cent.
+On 3 February 2019, Calleja received 857,084 votes, or 31.72 percent.
 Although he had previously stated that he believed he would win in the first round, Calleja came in second place behind Bukele, who won an outright majority and was elected as president.
 Calleja conceded the election to Bukele, stating "We recognize the results of these elections.
 We are going to call the president-elect to wish him luck in facing the challenges in this country".
 After Calleja's electoral defeat in 2019, he left politics.